ritwikgarg/LeetCode-Notion-Integration/README.md

 ## Notion Template
-Link to the Notion Template that supports this integration is : [Link](https://zenith-basket-b25.notion.site/LeetCode-ea8fb421d4444d528fdb71ada057c844)
+Link to the Notion Template that supports this integration is : [Link](https://zenith-basket-b25.notion.site/LeetCode-ea8fb421d4444d528fdb71ada057c844).
+You can duplicate this template in your Notion Workspace and use the database id of the newly created database in the .env file.